 RSEG 290 Special Topics in Software Engineering

-RUCD 101 Innovation & User Centered Design
+RUCD 101 User Experience Design

 RUCD 130 Information Architecture

-RUCD 160 Information Visualization Theory & Techniques
+RUCD 160 Information Visualization

 The goal of information visualization is to communicate information accurately and effectively to users, helping them to analyze and make decisions about data and evidence.
 The course will cover various data visualization theory and techniques, while providing students with the opportunity to apply them.
 Students will gain an understanding as to how humans visually perceive and make inferences from data graphics.
 They will experiment with various data models, graphical conventions, and tools as they design, innovate and evaluate data visualizations.

-RUCD 170 Design Operation & Leadership
+RUCD 170 Design Operation and Leadership

-RUCD 185 Immersive Environmental Design
+RUCD 185 Design of Non-Screen User Experiences

-RUCD 190: Capstone in User Centered Design
+RUCD 190 Capstone in User-Centered Design